21 Sep 2024

 Visit the Underwater Museum of Art in Grayton Beach, Florida

-The Underwater Museum of Art combines the love of art and nature to create a diving experience like no other, all just off the coast of Grayton Beach State Park in northwest Florida.
+The Underwater Museum of Art combines the love of art and nature to create a diving experience like no other, all just off the coast of Grayton Beach State Park in northwest Florida in the 30A corridor.
 Not only is this a unique experience, it is the only one in America.
 Check out the Underwater Museum of Art Florida’s website to see more about this unique attraction including a map of the exhibits, how to submit sculptures, and more.

 (Photos used in this article are from the Underwater Museum of Art website and Facebook page.
 All rights reserved.)